-For most of the past six years I have been wearing my black, Girlfriend Collective travel leggings on a near daily basis.
+For most of the past four years I have been wearing my black, Girlfriend Collective travel leggings on a near daily basis.
 (No, they’re not “officially” travel leggings, but I’ve decided they are a staple in my travel gear and will refer to them as such.)

 My regular uniform is compromised of mostly black items for a variety of reasons I won’t even get into.
 Suffice it to say I am an expert of sorts in the leggings department.
 That being said, of the many pairs I have owned, my Girlfriend Collective travel leggings are my all-time favorite.
 It’s important to me to consider the environmental impact of my travel gear too.
 Thankfully, these leggings are eco-friendly and I feel great about wearing them around!

 Read this next: 20 Tips for Sustainable Travel